 In this twenty-first century, the medical science has developed hugely in favor of human wellness.
-From organ transplant to laboratory made cells, we have witnessed a lot of development.
+From organ transplant to laboratory made cells, we have witnessed a lot of developments.
 The latest edition of this list is the infrared camera.
 So, now a patient does not need any irritating drops for the eye treatment.

-The researchers of the Illinois University have discovered a camera which is made from the easily available materials from online markets and costs around $185.
+The researchers of the Illinois University have discovered a camera which is made from the easily available materials from online markets and which costs around $185.
 This camera can photograph the retina without administering the irritating pupil-dilating eye drops.

-Most of the general cameras are using white light which reacts to the Iris’ muscle.
-This muscle controls the opening of the pupil, and it closes in the presence of the strong light source.
-The eye drops helps the pupil to make the retina open and let the doctor examine.
+Most of the general cameras are using white light which reacts to the Iris’ muscles.
+This muscle controls the opening of the pupil and it closes in the presence of the strong light source.
+The eye drops help the pupil to make the retina open and let the doctor examine.
 However, in this case, the camera first emits infrared light which does not react with the Iris’ muscle.
 This infrared light is used to focus the retina in just a few seconds.
 After focusing, if an actual photo is needed, just one quick white light flash is delivered to take the picture.